phusion/traveling-ruby/TUTORIAL-1.md

 # Tutorial 1: hello world

 This tutorial teaches you, in 5 minutes, how to use Traveling Ruby to create self-contained packages of a hello world app.
-This app has no gem dependencies; dependency management is covered in tutorial 2.
+This app has no gem dependencies; dependency management is covered in [tutorial 2](TUTORIAL-2.md).
 We will be creating three packages, namely for Linux x86, Linux x86_64 and OS X.

+This tutorial **does not cover Windows**.
+This tutorial [will not work on Windows](README.md#caveats); nor will this tutorial generate packages for Windows.
+The creation of packages for Windows is covered in [tutorial 4](TUTORIAL-4.md).

 The process is as follows.
 First, you create several package directories (one for each target platform) and copy your app into the directory.
 Then you extract Traveling Ruby binaries into each directory, appropriate for that platform.
 Then you write a wrapper script so that users can conveniently start your app.
 Finally, you package everything up in tar.gz files, and automate the process.